wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 See Key Performance Indicator (KPI) and normalization defintions [here](../../metrics/index.md).

-#### Air temperature MAE
+#### Air temperature

 **Short IDs**: See Table<br>
-**KPI**: Air temperature MAE <br>
+**KPI**: Air temperature MAE/RMSE/Bias <br>
 **Normalization**: Symmetric Exponential Open Normalization ($m$ value in Table)<br>
 **Name in Score Card**: See Table <br>
-The Mean Average Error is calculated for each station for both model and observational dataset for a specified period.
+Each metric (MAE, RMSE, Bias) is calculated for each station for both model and observational dataset for a specified period.
 Then we apply summary statistics (*e.g.*, min, mean, Q3) accross all available weather stations before applying the normalization.
+Implementation of metrics are `firebench.metrics.stats.mae`, `firebench.metrics.stats.rmse`, `firebench.metrics.stats.bias`.
+Datasets are converted into `degC` for comparison.
-The normalization parameter $m$ sets which MAE gives a Score of 50.
+The normalization parameter $m$ sets which KPI value gives a Score of 50.
 It represents the difficulty of the benchmark.

 The following Table gives the correspondance between the bencmark id and the study period: